-On the 1st January 2021, the UK will leave the EU VAT scheme.
-This means import VAT will be charged on all applicable import shipments entering the UK.
+On the 1st January 2021, the UK left the EU VAT scheme.
+This now means import VAT will be charged on all applicable import shipments entering the UK.

 What is Postponed VAT accounting?